-Started in 2005, Jessup Ridge continues to grow as Phase 7 construction is complete and new homes are underway!
+Started in 2005, Jessup Ridge continues to grow as Phase 7 construction is in complete and new homes are underway!
 Stay tuned for more information!

 To help Jessup Ridge residents experience the community’s natural beauty and tranquility, an extensive network of walking trails is planned to open next year.

 The planned trails will give you the chance to make personal acquaintance with some of Jessup Ridge’s original residents, including the native deer, wild turkey, and other wildlife that make their homes here.
 Current plans are for the Jessup Ridge trail system to course along stream banks and common areas throughout the community.
 The trail network will enter the Haw River State Park, which is adjacent to the northeast boundary of Jessup Ridge, and will connect to connect with North Carolina’s Mountains to Sea Trail, which is now being developed to traverse the state.